miguelriemoliveira/RustBot/README.md

 ## <a name="copybagfilesubuntu"></a>Copy bag files to local computer (Ubuntu)

-To copy the bag files from the NUC computer to a local file, select Places -- Connect to Server.
+To copy the bag files from the NUC computer to a local file, first connect to the wireless network as described in section [Quick start](#quickstart)

+Then, select Places -- Connect to Server.
 Then, add

 ```bash